vCabbage/todd/docs/configure.rst

 ToDD uses configuration files (typically found in /etc/todd) to control it's behavior.
 The server and the agent use their own individual config files, and sample files are shown below.

+.. topic:: NOTE

+   Configuration files for both the ToDD Server and ToDD Agent binaries load once at initial start.
+So, in order to apply any changes to the configuration, these processes need to be restarted.

 First, the server configuration file (usually /etc/todd/server/cfg) contains configurations for all services that the server will require - things like integrated databases, communications plugins, and internal calculations.
 Here is a sample server configuration file, with comments inline: